 Price.
 Many people believe that they are more expensive than undermount sinks since they communicate high style, but as they have become more mainstream, the price options have changed significantly.

 Stability.
-If improperly installed, taller sinks may present stability issues and may not work well with young children, who will be tempted to grab on to the sides to pull themselves up.
+If improperly installed, taller sinks may present stability issues and may not work well with young children, who may attempt to grab on to the sides to pull themselves up.
 If you have your trustworthy plumber or contractor in your contacts list, this will be a non-issue.
 Likewise, a partially recessed installation can bolster a sink’s stability.

 Durability.
 Some sink models may be more prone to chipping or damage as the edge is exposed.
 This is not of concern with hardier materials such as copper and concrete.